-IrishCentral has teamed up with the Tree Council of Ireland to launch Irish Heritage Tree - a program that is planting native Irish trees in beautiful and historic sites in County Tipperary and Cork.
+IrishCentral has teamed up with the Tree Council of Ireland to launch Irish Heritage Tree - a program that is planting native Irish trees in County Cork.

 The Irish Heritage Tree program allows anyone with Irish roots to celebrate their ancestral links to Ireland at a location steeped in natural beauty and teeming with wildlife.

-John Purcell, who owns the 500-acre organic beef farm near Bansha in Tipperary, told IrishCentral that the farm has seen a surge in wildlife populations since he began implementing environmentally-friendly measures, including the improvement of water quality in the nearby River Fadaghta - the final resting place of one of St. Patrick's teeth, according to local legend.
+Irish Heritage Tree is currently planting trees in the beautiful farmland of Tim Daly, in West Cork.
+In 2022, the program completed its first plantation on a 500-acre organic beef farm near Bansha in Tipperary owned by John Purcell.
+The farmer told IrishCentral that the farm has seen a surge in wildlife populations since he began implementing environmentally friendly measures, including the improvement of water quality in the nearby River Fadaghta - the final resting place of one of St. Patrick's teeth, according to local legend.

 Purcell installed a wetlands system to filter out nitrogen or phosphate from rainwater runoff before it hit the river, prompting growth in freshwater trout.
 He has also created several spawning beds on the 1km of the river that flows through his farm to improve reproduction.